 Some Basic Steps for Nurturing Your Body’s Surfaces

-Diet and exercise, of course, are for the bodybuilder two of the key components that contribute to the quality and appearance of the skin.
-A bodybuilding lifestyle where the objective is to build muscle mass and strength, can sometimes also create reactions on the epidermal surface.
-For instance, a diet high in fatty acids or “junk” foods during the off-season can lead to the skin appearing blotchy and breaking out in pimples.
-Since the skin is also one of the body’s eliminatory organs, toxins passing through the skin can cause blemishes.
+Diet and exercise are, of course, two of the key components that contribute to the quality and appearance of the skin.
+For bodybuilders, the lifestyle aimed at building muscle mass and strength can sometimes create visible reactions on the epidermal surface.
+For example, an off-season diet high in fatty acids or “junk” foods can lead to blotchiness and pimples.
+Since the skin is one of the body’s eliminatory organs, toxins passing through it can cause blemishes or dullness.

 Skin, Nutrition and Diet Issues in the Bodybuilding Lifestyle